erashish41/employee-management-system/ems/source.md

         - LocalStorage.jsx

-- Login.jsx: Tailwind Css added in it
+1. Login.jsx: Tailwind Css added in it
--flex-col: flex-col class in Tailwind CSS applies flex-direction: column;, which makes flex
+- flex-col: flex-col class in Tailwind CSS applies flex-direction: column;, which makes flex items stack vertically instead of horizontally
-    items stack vertically instead of horizontally -h-screen and w-screen used to set the height and weight of element to full height and weight of viewPoint
+- h-screen and w-screen used to set the height and weight of element to full height and weight of viewPoint
--h-screen: is same as height: 100vh and weight: 100vw
+- h-screen: is same as height: 100vh and weight: 100vw

--rounded-xl: It gives the element a slightly more pronounced curve, which can add a softer and
-    more modern look.
+- rounded-xl: It gives the element a slightly more pronounced curve, which can add a softer and more modern look.

 - 2 way binding: Two-way data binding is like a bridge that connects your form components and the application's state.

+2. EmloyeeDashboard.jsx:
+- Header.jsx is used to make header of website
+- TaskItemList.jsx is used to make content of Employee with TaskItemList.jsx
+- TaskList.jsx is used to make